startung/myconf/README.md

 ```

 You'll want to avoid running an "add all" command (like `dotfiles add .` or `dotfiles add -A`)
 since only some of the files in the home directory are tracked by Git.
+Instead use `dotfiles add -u` which will add all tracked files.